 We're so grateful you're thinking about leaving a gift to the NSPCC.
-By becoming a guardian, you're helping to protect a generation of children from abuse.
+By becoming a legacy guardian, you're helping to protect a generation of children from abuse.
 Our promises to you (PDF) demonstrate a lasting commitment to you, your family and loved ones, and the children your gift will help.

 Creating or updating your will: a checklist to get you started